eisnerguy1/pokegold-spaceworld-restore/README.md

 - Gold_debug.sgb `sha1: (None yet)`
 - Gold_debug.sgb (correct header) `sha1: (None yet)`

 You will need to provide a copy of Gold_debug.sgb renamed **baserom.gb** to build the ROMs.
+[Thanks to Polished Map](https://github.com/Rangi42/polished-map) for allowing me to correct the collision data and other issues with ease.

 [pokegold]: https://github.com/pret/pokegold-spaceworld